privateprep/coding-space-website/src/pages/programs/summer-camps.md

           Discover and define their personal passions.

-          C﻿ode projects and design products that they can take home with them.
+          C﻿ode projects and build products that they can take home with them.

           Make new friends and have a blast.